 Environment

-Mining and industrial processes have the potential to cause significant environmental consequences if not managed responsibly.
+Industrial processes have the potential to cause significant environmental consequences if not managed responsibly.

 At Emirates Global Aluminium, activities with potential environmental impacts are overseen by a dedicated team of in-house environmental specialists.
 Working together, our operations and environment teams are responsible for managing all necessary controls, monitoring plans and audits plus constantly finding opportunities for improvement.